Choosing Between Traditional and Tankless Water Heaters

 - Longer Lifespan: Lasts 20+ years, compared to 10-15 years for traditional models.

-Energy Costs: Traditional vs. Tankless
+Energy Costs: Efficiency of Traditional vs. Tankless

 Traditional models continuously use energy to keep water heated, increasing energy bills.
 Tankless systems eliminate standby heat loss, making them up to 34% more efficient for homes using 41 gallons or less per day.